MeepMoop/tilecoding/README.md

   <img src="images/tcoverview.png">
 </p>

 Tile coding lays tiles over the continuous space through the use of ```tilings```.
-A tiling can be thought of as an n-dimensional grid of tiles (with potentially different scales of values along each dimensions), and multiple overlapping offset tilings are placed over the space.
+A tiling can be thought of as an n-dimensional grid of tiles (with potentially different scales of values along each dimension), and multiple overlapping offset tilings are placed over the space.
 A useful property of laying tiles this way is that the number of tiles intersected will always be the number of tilings used, as a point can't intersect two tiles within the same tiling:

 <p align="center">
   <img src="images/tilingstotiles.png">